-No, I just have strong feelings about academia and the stigma around leaving it.
+Not at all - I just have strong feelings about academia and the stigma around leaving it.
 I know people who are too afraid to leave and pursue a new career primarily because they don't want to disappoint advisors, family, etc. That's not healthy for anyone.

-Testing: PHPUnit, Laravel Dusk, Selenium
+Testing: Selenium, Laravel Dusk, Codeception, PHPUnit

-Maintenance: Git/GitHub, Jenkins, Bash scripting
+Support: Git/GitHub, Jenkins, Bash

 (Web) Application Programmer